biolprogramming/prog-syllabus/README.md

 ### Lecture

 Some portions of our class will be lecture-based.
-These lectures will, for the most part, derive from the [Textbook][].
-I, of course, will elaborate on certain items and focus less on others - as I feel they are appropriate.
-It would be wise for you to **read any chapter of our [Textbook][] prior to coming to class**.
-You may even want to read the same chapter, again, after lecture.
-Repetition is one key to learning a new language efficiently and effectively.
+These lectures will, for the most part, derive from the [Textbook][#textbook] chapter or the URL provided in the [Schedule](#schedule) .
+I, of course, will elaborate on some items and focus less on others - as I feel they are appropriate.
+It would be wise for you to **read the assigned reading _prior_ to coming to class**.
+You may want to read the same chapter, again, after lecture.
+Repetition is one key to learning a new language efficiently.

 ### Class Assignments